phlegx/money-currencylayer-bank/README.md

 # Use https to fetch rates from CurrencylayerBank.
 # CurrencylayerBank only allows http as connection for the free plan users.
 mclb.secure_connection = true

+# (optional)
+# Rescue with rates from the cache instead of reporting an error when the endpoint fails.
+mclb.rescue_with_cache = true

 # Define cache (string or pathname).
 mclb.cache = 'path/to/file/cache'